cladkins/piosk-ubuntu/README.md

 ### Advanced Configuration

-The configuration file is located at `/opt/piosk/config.json`.
+The configuration file is located at `config.json` in the project directory.
 You can edit it directly or use the web interface.

 Example configuration:
 ```json